PadwalMadhuli/Student-Performance-Predictor/README.md

-# Student-Performance-Predictor
+🎓 Student Performance Predictor
+Project Context:

-This project is done as a part of YBI foundationdation's 15 weeks internship program in Machine Learning domain.
+Completed as part of a 15-week Machine Learning internship program by YBI Foundation.

-Description: EduQuest Coaching aims to empower its students with personalized learning strategies by implementing a "Student Performance Predictor."
-This project focuses on developing a machine learning model that predicts student academic performance based on various factors, including past academic records, attendance, engagement in coursework, and demographic information.
-The system will enable EduQuest Coaching to identify students who may require additional support, tailor educational interventions, and ultimately improve student success rates and retention.
+📝 Project Description:
+EduQuest Coaching seeks to enhance student outcomes through data-driven insights.
+The Student Performance Predictor project focuses on building a machine learning model that forecasts a student's academic performance using multiple indicators, such as:

+1.Previous academic records
+2.Attendance data
+3.Engagement in coursework
+4.Demographic details

+By leveraging these data points, the model identifies students who may be at risk of underperforming.
+This enables EduQuest to:

+1.Provide targeted academic support
+2.Design personalized learning strategies
+3.Increase student retention and success rates